THE ALMOND RIDGE STITCH

 So what did you think?
 Pretty easy, huh?

-What did YOU make with this stitch?
+What will YOU make using this stitch?
 Did you make a practice swatch?
 Did you just go for it and make a project with it?
 Either way, I’d love to your work!
 Please do share and tag me @spottedhorsedesignco on social media.
 I absolutely love seeing all your makes ❤️

 SHOP PREMIUM PATTERNS: